-2) Building modules is more cost and time efficient
+2. Building modules is more cost and time efficient

-3) Block design is more flexible
+3. Block design is more flexible

-4) Your website can evolve with your business
+4. Your website can evolve with your business

 When you have separate building blocks of a website, that website can grow, shift, and change along with your business.

 It’s much easier to put together a page for a new solution or offering using elements from existing (and branded) pages, instead of designing an entirely new one.
 And, having different modules ensures a scalable website, no matter what you have to add or remove.

 The use of block design means businesses can opt for websites that are more affordable and quick to launch, but can be easily modified to suit their needs.